sgrottel/tiny-tools-collection/README.md

 ## Beep
 `MessageBeep(MB_OK);`

-## CallStackUtility
-Little C++ helper class to fetch a call stack, e.g. used for better error reporting and logging.

 ## ColorVariantsWheel
 Utility C# class to generate distinguishable colors and luminance variants.
 These color can be used for multiple plot lines in diagrams.